hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Primitive Elements
 Primitive elements are single elements with a primitive value.
 If the primitive element is labelled as *Must Support*, then the
 - AU Core Responder **SHALL** correctly populate the element if a value is known.
-- AU Core Requesters **SHALL** accept resource without error if element present containing any valid value.
+- AU Core Requesters **SHALL** resources containing any valid value for the element without error.

 For example, the AU Core Organization Profile `name` element is a primitive string datatype.
 Therefore, when claiming conformance to this profile: